-As we enter a period of global lockdown, we are in un-chartered territory, leaving many people feeling isolated, worried, lonely and confused.
-We are all being advised to practise social distancing or self isolation and many more people are now working from home.
+As we enter another period of national lockdown, many people may be feeling isolated, anxious and lonely.
+We are all being advised to avoid social contact as much as possible and many more people are now working from home.
 Now more than ever it is vital that we reach out to others in our community and let them know that they are not alone and that we are thinking of them.

-Times are tough for many of us at the moment as we adapt to social distancing and self isolation recommendations and household budgets are also being squeezed.
+Times are tough for many of us at the moment as we struggle to cope with the restrictions on our daily lives and household budgets are also being squeezed.
 Those with existing mental health issues will be particularly vulnerable to increased isolation.
 However, when we emerge from this crisis, we want to be sure that as many of our treasured traditions and businesses (large and small) as possible are still intact.
 It is so important that we find ways to support one another emotionally and financially, so that both the society and economy can carry on functioning to some degree.

-A great way to do this is by sending a handwritten card to a friend, relative, neighbour or care home resident.
+A great way to do this is by sending a handwritten thinking of you card or Christmas card to a friend, relative, neighbour or care home resident.

-Greetings cards enable people to reach out to those who may be feeling anxious and lonely and can also be used as an educational writing tool/activity for children, most of whom are now at home.
+Greetings cards enable people to reach out to those who may be feeling anxious and lonely and can also be used as an educational writing tool/activity for children.
 Indeed, during the Second World War greetings cards were deemed essential to the war effort on the grounds of morale.
 Additionally they are a cost effective way of supporting small local businesses through this difficult time.

 Help reduce loneliness and isolation.
 Send a card … deliver a smile 🙂

 Charlotte Gale is a Knaresborough based professional photographer, specialising in Marketing, PR, Interior and Food photoshoots for businesses.
 She also has a range of Yorkshire photography products, including greetings cards and Christmas cards.
 All her cards can be personalised for corporate clients.